fhiso/bibliography/bibliography.md

 "RDF 1.1 Primer", *World Wide Web Consortium* (http://www.w3.org/TR/rdf11-primer/) -- A technical introduction to RDF emphasising the newer non-XML serialisations.

+"Unicode Technical Standard #35: Unicode Locale Data Markup Language (LDML)", *Unicode Technical Reports* (http://unicode.org/reports/tr35/) --  XML format (vocabulary) for the exchange of structured locale data.
+This format is used in the Unicode Common Locale Data Repository (CLDR).

 ##Transcription##

 Bell, Mary McCampbell.
 "Transcripts and Abstracts".
 Chapter 16 in E. S. Mills et al., eds. *Professional Genealogy: A Manual for Researchers, Writers, Editors, Lecturers, and Librarians*.
 Baltimore: Genealogical Publishing Co., 2001.
 Pages 291–326 -- Covers the standards and the processes for creating various kinds of derivatives, with step-by-step examples.